Pritam-Rakshit/Logcollector-Plus-FIM-LPF-/ReadMe.md

 		Note: /var/log/fim_alert.log is the file where the FIM alerts are stored.
 Any new addition to the file should be sent to the centralized server.

 		**Third entry will be of the locations of the files over which you would like to do FIM.
-Generally, these meant to be config files like apache2.conf, nginx.conf or other static system files over which only priviledged users can make changes.
+Generally, these are meant to be config files like apache2.conf, nginx.conf or other static system files over which only priviledged users can make changes.
 Keeping a track on these files can help us keep track of any mischievious entries or tampering with access rights. e.g.,
 		FIMloc=/etc/passwd,/etc/shadow,/etc/sudoers
-		Interval=30
+		Interval=300

 		**Enable or disable data encryption options.
 Make sure port 8844 of the Server is reachable from your client system.
 The client will try to negotitate key with the server once the option is set to 'on'. e.g.,